The Real Full Monty (American TV special)

 The Real Full Monty is a television special that premiered on December 9, 2024, on Fox.
-The series is hosted by Anthony Anderson and is based on the British television specials of the same name.
-The special features six male celebrities stripping to raise money for cancer charities.
-Mandy Moore appears to coach the celebrities and choreograph.
+The special was hosted by Anthony Anderson and was based on the British television specials of the same name.
+The special featured six male celebrities stripping to raise money for cancer charities.
+Mandy Moore appeared to coach the celebrities and choreograph.

 Production

 On March 4, 2024, Fox ordered the special.
 On May 13, 2024, the six male contestants were announced.
-On September 5, 2024, it was announced that the special will premiere on December 9, 2024.
+On September 5, 2024, it was announced that the special would premiere on December 9, 2024.
+On February 18, 2026, Fox reaired the special following the death of contestant James Van Der Beek from colorectal cancer on February 11.
+During the broadcast, a QR code was displayed to encourage viewers to donate to the Colorectal Cancer Alliance.